Hot BEEF Sundae

 2 garlic cloves, minced

 Heat oil in a large Dutch oven over medium-high heat.
 Place the roast in the pan, and brown on all sides.
-Reduce heat to medium-low, and pour in the tomato sauce, water, and vinegar.
+Reduce heat to medium-low, and pour in the tomato sauce, broth, and vinegar.
 Season with chili powder, salt, pepper, and garlic.
 Simmer over medium-low heat for 3 hours, or until meat is fork tender.
 Remove beef, and refrigerate overnight.
 Reserve sauce, and refrigerate.
 Slice or shred beef, and place in a large pot on the stove with the sauce.
 Heat through, and serve alone, or over the “faux”tatoes.

 Top with white cheddar cheese and a cherry!